Eater (band): History

 Eater became one of the pioneering punk bands that played live in the first few months of the now-legendary Roxy Club.
 They topped the bill twice in January 1977; the second time they were supported by the Damned.
 They headlined again in February, this time supported by Johnny Moped, and twice more in March, supported first by the Lurkers and then by Sham 69.
 They also supplied two of their tracks, "15" (a version of "I'm Eighteen" by Alice Cooper) and "Don't Need It", to the seminal live compilation album The Roxy London WC2, released on 24 June 1977 by Harvest Records.
 Extracts from their performances at The Roxy were also included in Don Letts' Punk Rock Movie (1978).

 The band signed to a small London independent label called The Label, which released three initial singles produced by Dave Goodman: "Outside View" (1 March 1977), "Thinkin' of the USA" (June 1977) and "Lock It Up" (October 1977).
 The latter featured new drummer Phil Rowland, who had replaced Generate in May 1977.

-Their sole full-length studio album, simply titled The Album, was released on 11 November 1977.
+Their sole studio album, simply titled The Album, was released on 11 November 1977.
 Again produced by Goodman, it included sped-up versions of songs by David Bowie ("Queen Bitch") and the Velvet Underground ("Sweet Jane" and "Waiting for the Man").
 "All songs on their sole full-length release sound about the same, played with one stiff light-speed beat and a snotty vehemence to each track, adding up to a ridiculous classic", said AllMusic critic Fred Beldin in a retrospective review, adding, "As fast and clumsy as the material is, there's an undeniable tunefulness at work, particularly in irresistible singalongs like 'No Brains' and 'Room for One', and the sprightly single 'Lock It Up' even attempts some naïve vocal harmonies as they sneer at the upper classes".

 The Label issued the four-song live EP Get Your Yo-Yo's Out, recorded at Dingwalls, on 2 June 1978.
-Gary Steadman replaced Chevette for their final single, "What She Wants She Needs", produced by Martin Hayles and Gwyn Mathias and released in December 1978.
+Gary Steadman, who later formed Classix Nouveaux with the guitarist from X-Ray Spex, replaced Chevette for their final single, "What She Wants She Needs", produced by Martin Hayles and Gwyn Mathias and released in December 1978.
 The band split up in January 1979.